Garnet Wolseley, 1st Viscount Wolseley: American Civil War and Canadian service

-In 1870, he led the Red River Expedition against the ongoing uprising in the North-West Territories (present-day Manitoba), establishing Canadian colonial sovereignty in the province.
+In 1870, he led the Red River Expedition against the uprising in the North-West Territories (present-day Manitoba), establishing Canadian colonial sovereignty in the province.
 As part of the North-West Territories, Manitoba formally entered Canadian Confederation in 1870 when the Hudson's Bay Company transferred its control of Rupert's Land to the government of the Dominion of Canada.
 However, British and Canadian authorities ignored the pre-existing Council of Assiniboia and botched negotiations with its Métis replacement, the provisional government headed by Louis Riel, who sought to join Canada on their own terms.

 The expedition was made difficult by challenging terrain and a lack of easily navigable routes, Canada not yet having a transcontinental railway line.
-Fort Garry (now Winnipeg), the capital of Manitoba, was separated from eastern Canada by the rocks and forests of the Canadian Shield region of western Ontario.
+Fort Garry (now Winnipeg), the capital of Manitoba, was separated from eastern Canada by the rocks and forests of the Canadian Shield region of northwestern Ontario.
 The easiest route to Fort Garry that did not pass through the United States was through a network of rivers and lakes extending for 600 mi from Lake Superior, rarely traversed by those who were not part of the fur trade, and where a conventional army would struggle to obtain supplies.
 An end to the uprising was negotiated while Wolseley's force was en route, but in recognition of his achievements in successfully leading the expedition, Wolseley was made a Knight Commander of the Order of St Michael and St George on his return home to Britain on 22 December 1870, and a Companion of the Order of the Bath on 13 March 1871.